GSA-TTS/identity-handbook/_articles/manage-50-50-state.md

 ```
 aws-vault exec sandbox-power -- ./bin/asg-recycle int idp
 ```
 This will take 10-15 minutes.
-You will know it is ready when you only have new workers and idp instances up.
+You will know it is ready when you only have new workers and IdP instances up.
 1. Set your feature flag to true
 ```